DLR-SC/ESID/frontend/docs/Technologies-and-Guidelines.md

   - The [Material UI](https://material-ui.com/) library does conform to these guidelines.
 So make use of it as much as possible.
   - For icons make use of [Material Icons](https://fonts.google.com/icons).
-- The application should always look best in a 16:9 ratio with 1920x1080 and 2560x1440 pixel resolutions.
+- The application should always look best in a `16:9` ratio with `1920x1080` and `2560x1440` pixel resolutions.
 - The layout should be as responsive as possible, but the previous point has priority.
 - The UI should be self describing.
-To ensure that all functionality can be understood add tooltips to components.
+To ensure that all functionality can be understood, add tooltips to components where necessary.
 - The frontend uses a global theme based on the following guidelines:
   <details>
   <summary>Design Guidelines for Colors and Typography <i>(-- Click to expand --)</i></summary>